auroraextensions/docs/magento/extensions/1.x/testlivecheckout/docs/examples/guest-checkout.md

 # Guest Checkout

-> This documentation is for the Magento 1.x version.
-For the Magento 2.x version, see [here](https://nickolasburr.github.io/magento/extensions/2.x/testlivecheckout/latest).
+<blockquote>This documentation is for the Magento 1.x version.
+For the Magento 2.x version, see [here](https://nickolasburr.github.io/magento/extensions/2.x/testlivecheckout/latest).</blockquote>

-> Tests were performed using the default Magento 1.9.3.9 CE setup with sample data.
+<blockquote>Tests were performed using the default Magento 1.9.3.9 CE setup with sample data.</blockquote>

 ## Download